openmm/openmm/docs-source/usersguide/library/07_testing_validation.rst

 ubiquitin in OBC implicit solvent.
 All three simulations used the CUDA platform, a Verlet integrator, a time step of 0.5 fs, no constraints, and no cutoff on the nonbonded interactions.
-They differ only in the level of numeric precision that was used for calculations (see Chapter :ref:`platform-specific-properties`\ ).
+They differ only in the level of numeric precision that was used for calculations (see Chapter :numref:`platform-specific-properties`\ ).

 .. figure:: ../../images/EnergyDrift.png